amaillo/MH-Pointers-Tool/README.md

 ## Special Thanks

-To all the members of the MH OldSchool discord for their support and knowledge, join now to play all the Monster Hunters from PS2 online! https://discord.gg/YzmeXb8
+To all the members of the [MH OldSchool Discord](https://discord.gg/YzmeXb8) for their support and knowledge.
+Join now to play all the Monster Hunters from PS2 online!

 ## License